top of page

 2. Create zones in your kitchen

 Consider where you store things in your kitchen and whether that fits with the natural flow of how you use your kitchen.
-I use post-it notes to plan out where to put things as it’s much easier to move these rather than pack and unpack cupboards whilst I figure things out!
+I use Post-it notes to plan out where to put things as it’s much easier to move these rather than pack and unpack cupboards whilst I figure things out!

 Kitchen organised with zones for crockery and dishwasher